Nasdaq reorganizes market services to boost global competitiveness

-NEW YORK (Reuters) - Nasdaq OMX Group (NDAQ.O) said on Monday it is reorganizing its market services business to better compete globally in fixed income, currencies, derivatives and other asset classes.
+NEW YORK, March 24 (Reuters) - Nasdaq OMX Group said on Monday it is reorganizing its market services business to better compete globally in fixed income, currencies, derivatives and other asset classes.

 Hans-Ole Jochumsen, the exchange operator’s top executive in Europe, will take on an expanded role that includes oversight of transactions, clearing and settlement services for the United States and Europe.